mrochon/IEFPolicies/README.md

     "MyRESTUrl": "https://mywebsite.com/users"
 }
 ```
-will cause this cmdlet to inject *V1* into names of all policies, i.e. *B2C_1A_TrustFrameworkBase* will become *B2C_1A_V1TrustFrameworkBase*, etc. and any occurrences of *{MyRESTUrl}* in your xml policies to be replaced with
+will cause this cmdlet to inject *V1* into names of all policies, i.e. *B2C_1A_TrustFrameworkBase* will become *B2C_1A_V1TrustFrameworkBase*, etc. Any occurrences of *{ExtAppId}* and *{ExtObjectId}* will be replaced with the appId and objectId of the *B2C extensions app* present in every B2C tenant.
+Any occurrences of a string enclosed in curly braces, e.g. *{MyRESTUrl}* above, will replaced with
-the above url.
+the corresponding value (if present) in the *.json* file, e.g. above url (*https://mywebsite.com/users*).
 If the same folder contains a secrets.json file, the attributes it defines will be added to those in the above configuration file.
 That allows you to configure your *.gitignore* file to **not** upload your
 secrets (e.g. AppInsights key used for journey debugging) to your repos.

 E.g.